This is what you will need to program an NES game…

 Mesen is here…

-You will probably want to change the pixel display to display every pixel.
+You may have to change the video display to display every pixel.
 I’ve seen people say “the NES is 256×224 pixels”, but that is not true.
 Older TVs tended to cut off a few pixels from the top/bottom of the picture, but the NES generates a full 240 pixels high.
 One of my TVs displays nearly the entire 240 pixels.
 You should assume that some users will see the entire picture, so in FCEUX go to Config/Video/Drawing Area, and set the output to the full 0 to 239.

 I don’t want to go into too much detail yet, but you will also need to get Famitracker for making music and/or sound effects for your game.